 This course will explore the development from birth and adolescence through the tasks and crisis of middle and later life.
 Stage theories, cognitive, social and emotional development will be the focus of this course.
 Special consideration will be given to spiritual life issues throughout the development process.

-This course addresses theological and spiritual issues in the field of pastoral care and counseling and proposes a theological method for reflecting on these issues.
+This course addresses contemporary psychological and spiritual issues in the field of pastoral care and counseling, including addiction, trauma, and anxiety, and proposes a theological method for reflecting on them.

 An exploration of critical issues in the ethical practice of counseling and psychotherapy, this course addresses the roles and responsibilities of the professional counselor.
-Using case studies and small group work, we will explore potential ethical conflicts and methods of ethical reasoning, as students develop skills to work through ethical conflicts in the counseling setting.
+Using case studies and small group work, students will explore potential ethical conflicts and methods of ethical reasoning, as students develop skills to work through ethical conflicts in the counseling setting.

 The course will introduce students to the basics of psychopathology and psychological diagnosis for use in clinical and pastoral work.
-This course is designed to help students cultivate the ability to think critically and creatively about psychopathology and diagnosis “on the ground,” so that they can work from a diagnostic standpoint that is human, flexible, empathic, and non-judgmental, with a focus on the real person one meets in the consulting room or ministry setting.
-Within this framework, the course will cover interviewing and assessment skills, DSM 5 categories, ethical considerations, character/personality issues, and pastoral assessment.
-Weekly case studies will be used to practice the art of diagnostic formulation, with an eye toward treatment planning and case formulation.
+This course is designed to help students cultivate the ability to think critically and creatively, so that they can work from a diagnostic standpoint that is human, flexible, empathetic, and nonjudgmental, with a focus on the real person one meets in the consulting room or ministry setting.
+Within this framework, the course will cover interviewing and assessment skills, DSM-5 categories, ethical considerations, character/personality issues, and pastoral assessment.
+Case studies will be used to practice the art of diagnostic formulation, with an eye toward treatment planning and case formulation.

-This course explores spirituality and religious experience from a psychological viewpoint.
-The theories of Freud, Jung, Winnioctt, and others are engaged in order to understand how our psychology affects our religious lives and vice-versa.
-Using text, experiential exercises, and critical reflection, we will engage our own religious history and traditions, and explore what it means to be a fully alive human being.
+This course explores spirituality, faith, and religious experience from a psychodynamic viewpoint.
+The theories of Freud, Jung, Winnicott, and contemporary relational writers are engaged in order to explore how our psychology affects our religious lives and vice versa.
+The class addresses issues of fantasy, God images, play, religion and the body, and “healthy” and “unhealthy” uses of religion.
+Using text, experiential exercises, and critical reflection, we will engage our own religious history and traditions, and consider what it means to be a fully alive human being.

 A systemic approach to family treatment.
 A survey of the major contributors to the field, using videotape demonstrations of family sessions.
 Genograms will be used to explore family-of-origin issues.

-This course explores the advanced lifespan issues of adulthood, through the lens of pastoral and clinical care.
-Specific focus will be given to issues of career and vocation.
+This course explores the advanced lifespan issues of adulthood through the lens of clinical practice and pastoral/spiritual care.
+Specific focus will be given to issues of career, vocation, and social justice advocacy.

 This course will be a review of research in pastoral counseling.
-It will introduce basic concepts and methods of qualitative research, consider ways of studying change as a result of pastoral care and counseling interventions and programs, and familiarize students with basic skills in evaluating research literature.
+It will introduce basic concepts and methods of quantitative and qualitative research, consider ways of studying change as a result of counseling interventions and programs, and familiarize students with basic skills in evaluating research literature.

 An introduction to trauma theory and care issues to enhance the practices of counseling, pastoral care, and ministry.
 This course includes nuero-psychological, psychodynamic, and relational approaches to trauma-informed work, Integrates theological and spiritual perspectives.